manateeit/rools/memory-bank/progress.md

   - API key management with encryption
   - Notification settings configuration
   - LLM model settings configuration
+- API routes for trading have been implemented:
+  - Assets route for listing available assets
+  - Market data route for getting price data
+  - Account route for getting account information
+  - Positions route for managing positions
+  - Orders routes for creating and managing orders
+  - Trades route for listing executed trades
+  - Strategy route for executing trading strategies with different algorithms
-- Next steps will focus on implementing the trading and backtesting API routes, authentication integration, and deployment configuration
+- Next steps will focus on implementing the backtesting API routes, authentication integration, and deployment configuration